 As written, 340 Words / Goal: reduce to 250 Words

-Suddenly it really is so very clear: the whole world is running out of clean, fresh water.
-Humanity is polluting, diverting, and depleting this most important wellspring of life at a really startling rate.
-With each and every passing day, our overall demand for fresh water outpaces its availability and thousands of more people are put seriously at risk.
-Already, even as I write these lines, the social, political, and economic impacts of water scarcity are very rapidly becoming a destabilizing force around the world, with water-related conflicts springing up around the entire globe.
-Quite simply, unless we find ways to dramatically change out ways, between one-half and fully two-thirds of humanity will be living with severe fresh water shortages that will leave people craving for water within the next quarter-century.
+The world is running out of clean, fresh water.
+Humanity is polluting, diverting, and depleting water at a startling rate.
+Every day our demand for fresh water outpaces its availability, putting thousands of people at serious risk.
+As I write these lines, the social, political, and economic impacts of water scarcity are rapidly becoming a destabilizing force around the world, with water-related conflicts around globe.
+Unless we dramatically change our ways, one-half to two-thirds of humanity will be living with severe fresh water shortages within the next quarter-century.

-Odd, isn’t it, how it seemed to just sneak up on us, like we didn’t have any reason to anticipate it Until the last decade, the serious and systematic study of fresh water was left to highly specialized groups of trained experts—hydrologists, engineers, scientists, city planners, weather forecasters, and others who possessed a niche interest in what so many of us common, everyday people took for granted.
-Now, however, an increasing number of insistent voices are sounding the alarm really loud: the world-wide, global freshwater crisis looms up in front of us as perhaps the single greatest threat to the survival of our whole entire planet and everything that lives on it.
+Isn't it odd how it just snuck up on us all of the sudden?
+Until the last decade, study of fresh water was left to highly specialized groups of trained experts—hydrologists, engineers, scientists, city planners, weather forecasters, and others who possessed an interest in what so many of us everyday people took for granted.
+However, an increasing number of voices are sounding the alarm: the world-wide, global freshwater crisis looms in front of us as the single greatest threat to the survival of our planet.

-Tragically, this global call for effective action comes in an era guided too much by the principles of the so-called “Washington consensus,” a model of economics rooted in the core belief that liberal market economics constitute the one and only true economic choice for everyone in the whole world.
+Tragically, this global call for action comes in an era guided too much by the principles of the “Washington consensus,” a model of economics rooted in the belief that liberal market constitutes the only true economic choice for the world.
 Key to this general consensus is the commoditization of “the commons.”
-Everything appears to be for sale, even extending to those areas of life, such as community social services and natural resources, that were once considered by just about everyone to be the common heritage of humanity.
+Everything appears to be for sale, even community social services and natural resources, once considered by almost everyone to be the common heritage of humanity.